CtrCodex/Audiobook-PDF-Reader/README.md

 ## Usage
 1. Replace `"your_sample.pdf"` with the path to your PDF file.
 2. Run the script: `python audiobook_generator.py`
-3. Find the generated audiobook as `output.mp3`.
+3. Find the generated audiobook as `output.mp3` or listen for the spoken audio.

 ## Enhancements
 Feel free to customize the code for your specific needs.
 Possible enhancements include: